How to Study Candlestick in Trading

 What is a candlestick?

 The high is the highest point the stock traded during the session.
 The high is the furthest point the bulls were able to push the stock higher before sellers regained control to push the stock back down.
 The high represents a stronghold for sellers and a resistance area to buyers.
-There is one exception when the stock closes on the high, it did not encounter any real resistance from the sellers.
+There is one exception: when the stock closes on the high, it does not encounter any real resistance from the sellers.
 The buyers just ran out of time.

-With the proper understanding of CANDLESTICK, you can predict what about to happen in the near future
+With the proper understanding of CANDLESTICK, you can predict what is about to happen in the near future

 WHAT IS TELLING US?

-2nd candle range smaller than 1st candle
+2nd candle range is smaller than 1st candle

 2nd candle volume greater than 1st candle

-Let me explain to you
+Let me explain to you.